Acting as an Executor can be a confusing and stressful experience. We’ve been helping Executors manage their duties since 1969.

 • Advise you about the legal order in which debts must be paid and the assets distributed;

-• Explain the legal order of distribution of the estate in situations where there is no Will;
+• Explain the legal order of distribution of the estate in situations where there is no will;

 • Assist you to draw up the statement of account and distribution report for the beneficiaries.

-We trust that this information has helped to give you an understanding of the responsibilities of an Executor looking after a deceased person’s affairs.
+We trust that this information has helped to give you an understanding of the responsibilities of an executor looking after a deceased person’s affairs.

 Get help now